kastle-lab/kastle-drawbridge/modules/knowledge-graphs/03-modeling-technologies/03-protege.md

 - Go to `Entities` -> `Individuals`
 - Select one of the already existing individuals
-- Assign it an object property and corresponding indivdiual via the `Object property assertions` section
+- Assign it an object property and corresponding individual via the `Object property assertions` section

 ![Individual Object Properties Example](../../../images/protege-individual-objectproperty-ex.png)